 Suppose Davis suggests, that early on, Madoff had called together those involved, and “fessed up?”
 While the consequences would have been painful, they would not likely have been anything as disastrous as the total ruin he and his family ended up experiencing.

 The lesson here is that the longer one lets the deception continue, the more bottomless the pit they dig for themselves when the light finally catches up to them.

 Much of the book’s theme rests on the significance of choice.
-When we believe we have no other option in a situation, the truth may be more likely that the right thing to do is the difficult thing to do.
-Here Davis cautions us to set our sights on the high road to avoid losing the chance for a positive result.
+When it appears that we have no other option in a given situation, the right choice probably seems like the most challenging thing to do.
+Here Davis cautions us to set our sights on the high road to avoid losing the chance for the most positive possible outcome.

-But not all choices are wrong, and not all comebacks are bad.
-A friend and tennis buddy described by Davis wrecked his car after having had a few too many drinks at a party.
-His driver’s license was suspended for three months.
-Despite the problematic consequences, his friend turned this self-created slip into an example for his children by accepting the full measure of his legal punishment and making the best of it.
+Of course, not all choices are wrong, and not all comebacks are bad.
+A friend and running buddy described by Davis wrecked his car after having had a few too many drinks at a party.
+His driver’s license was suspended for three months, along with the requirement to attend weekly classes.
+Despite the problematic consequences, his friend turned this self-created slip into an example for his children, by accepting the full measure of his punishment and making the best of it.

-Some of Davis’s stories are his own, like the time he was kicking himself for not helping a friend who had organized a fund-raising event.
-The result was his creation of a new organization, using financial industry people, funds, and energies to help prevent child abuse.
+Some of Davis’ stories are his own, such as the time he was kicking himself for not living up to his commitment to helping a friend who had organized a charitable fund-raising event.
+The result led to his creation of a new organization supported by alternative, investment industry people for the prevention and treatment of child abuse.

 His book concludes with positive “Thoughts to Live By,” such as – I Choose Happiness, I Cooperate for the Greatest Good, I Take the High Road, and I Expect to Be Happy.